ncatlab/nlab-content/pages/8/5/3/8/8358/content.md

 +-- {: .num_remark #ac}
 ###### Remark
 The fact that a realizability topos is an ex/lex completion depends on the [[axiom of choice]] for [[Set]], since it requires the partitioned assemblies to be projective objects therein.
 In the absence of the axiom of choice, the projective objects in a realizability topos are the (isomorphs of) partitioned assemblies whose underlying set is [[projective object|projective]] in [[Set]].
 Thus, if [[COSHEP]] holds in [[Set]], then a realizability topos is the ex/wlex completion of the category of such "projective partitioned assemblies" (wlex because this category may not have finite limits, only weak finite limits).
-Without some choice principle, the realizability topos may not be an ex/wlex completion at all; but it is still an ex/reg completion of $Ass_A$.
+Without some choice principle, the realizability topos may not be an ex/wlex completion at all; but it is still an ex/reg completion of $Asm_A$.
 =--